 Smart, hybrid systems of micromechanical and microelectronic components have been shrinking in size for many years.
 Consequently, new fields of applications are also explored within medical technologies.
 Micromechanical accelerometers and inclination sensors as well as miniaturized electronic devices, which are currently being developed will become significant components of the next generation of medical implants.
 These systems provide the sophistication for monitoring the human organism in a new level, either in diversity and precision.

-Due to its long experience in thin film deposition of metals, isolators and polymers, the site of Fraunhofer ENAS is confident to manage today’s and tomorrow’s challenges in biological packaging and integration.
+Due to its long experience on thin film deposition of metals, isolators and polymers, Fraunhofer ENAS is confident to manage today’s and tomorrow’s challenges in biological packaging and integration.

 - Reliable suppression of pathological interaction between organic and artificial system

 - Adaption of the technical system to the human body environment

 - Utilization of thin films to keep minimal package dimensions

 - Integration of sensor, housing, biological adaption and communication

 Following the miniaturization trend new thin film encapsulation materials are required for medical implants to ensure the protection of the device against the body environment, and to protect the body against the influence of the implant or parts of it.